m-bouville/predict_elec/README.md

 #### Implementation plan
-- currently:
+- current meta-model:
-  - meta-model based on 3 predictions: LR, RF and the median (`q50`) from the NNTQ;
+  - linear regression based on 3 predictions: LR, RF and the median (`q50`) from the NNTQ;
-  - constant weights set by hand.
-- next:
-  - linear regression with the same 3 predictions as input (initially MAE, possibly MSE later);
-  - weights are still constant, but trained.
+  - weights are constant (3/4 NN, 1/4 RF).
-- finally:
+- soon:
   - small dense neural network;
   - extra features beyond the three predictions (similar to those to train the NNTQ);
   - still no influence on quantile training.